 Completing the Everest Base Camp trek in May 2022 was the highlight of my year and the first major trip after the pandemic.
 I had been planning my journey for 6-7 months.
-This allowed me to hunt for mountain gear bargains and to train to get back in shape after two years of not moving that much.
+This allowed me to hunt for mountain gear bargains and to train for EBC Trek to get back in shape after two years of not moving that much.

 This is the first article in a series aiming to provide you with first-hand information on EBC, one of the most popular and busiest treks in Nepal.
 You’ll learn how hard the trek to EBC is, how long it takes, how much it costs, when to do it, how to prepare for it, and what to expect from this memorable journey.
 I’m still wading through my thousands of photos and hours of video footage to pick the best ones for this guide.
 It feels as if I’m taking the same trip again, this time without having to put up with the cold, sleepless, and sometimes breathless nights.

 Here’s a list of the most frequently asked questions about the Everest Base Camp trek.
 Next, I’ll cover the journey, day by day, with facts, figures and recommendations.
 If you’re looking for packing tips for Everest Base Camp Trek, click on the previous link to read that article.

 Here are also some of the best hiking tips for women you could use in your adventures.
 It’s always a good idea to show up fully prepared and ready to overcome any obstacle.